Hyperparameter-Free Out-of-Distribution Detection Using Softmax of Scaled Cosine Similarity: Related Work

-Unlike these methods, our method does not have any hyperparameter but those for the target classification task.
-It uses softmax of scaled cosine similarities instead of ordinary softmax of logits.
-A similar approach has already been employed in recent studies of metric learning, such as $L_2$-constrained softmax \cite{ranjan2017l2}, SphereFace \cite{liu2017sphereface}, NormFace \cite{wang2017normface}, ArcFace \cite{deng2018arcface}, CosFace \cite{wang2018cosface}, etc. Although it may seem rather straightforward to apply these methods to OOD detection, to the authors' knowledge, there is no study that has tried this before.
+The proposed method employs softmax of scaled cosine similarities instead of ordinary softmax of logits.
+A similar approach has already been employed in recent studies of metric learning, such as $L_2$-constrained softmax \cite{ranjan2017l2}, SphereFace \cite{liu2017sphereface}, NormFace \cite{wang2017normface}, CosFace \cite{wang2018cosface}, ArcFace \cite{deng2018arcface}, etc. Although it may seem rather straightforward to apply these methods to OOD detection, to the authors' knowledge, there is no study that has tried this before.

 These metric learning methods are identical in that they use cosine similarity to improve a few issues with the ordinary softmax.
 They differ in i) if and how the weight $\mathbf{w}$ or the feature $\mathbf{f}$ of the last layer are normalized and ii) if and how margins are used with the cosine similarity that (further) encourage maximization of inter-class variance and minimization of intra-class variance.
 According to this categorization, our method is the most similar to NormFace \cite{wang2017normface}, in which both $\mathbf{w}$ and $\mathbf{f}$ are normalized and no margin is utilized.
 However, our method still differs from NormFace that it uses only a single fully-connected layer to compute the cosine similarity and it predicts scale $s$ multiplied with the inputs to softmax, as will be described below.